gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

     let message = "\(multiplier) times 2.5 is \(Double(multiplier) * 2.5)"
     // message is "3 times 2.5 is 7.5"

-The equivalent code in Nimrod could be:
+The equivalent code in Nim could be:

 .. code-block:: Nimrod